berserank/Electromyography-Sensor/README.md

 # Electromyography-Sensor
-An Electromyography Sensor is used to detect the electromechanical gradient of the voltage produced when there is a muscle activity.
-An LTspice schematic of the circuitry of the sensor is attached along with the report.
+An Electromyography Sensor is used to detect the electromechanical gradient of the voltage produced during a muscle activity.
+I have worked on circuitry part of the sensor.
+An LTspice schematic of the circuit is attached along with the report.